Burger chain Shake Shack files for IPO

 Meyer's Union Square Hospitality Group LLC (USHG) also runs other popular New York eateries, including Blue Smoke, Gramercy Tavern and Union Square Cafe, which are not involved in the IPO.

-The planned IPO follows a string of successful offerings by casual dining chains this year, including El Pollo Loco Holdings Inc (LOCO.O) and Zoe's Kitchen Inc (ZOES.N).
+The planned IPO follows a string of successful offerings by casual dining chains this year, including El Pollo Loco Holdings Inc and Zoe's Kitchen Inc.

-Despite a rocky year, Zoe's shares are now at double their IPO price while El Pollo shares trade at about 38 percent above their IPO price.
+Despite a rocky year, Zoe's shares are now at double their IPO price while El Pllo shares trade at about 38 percent above their IPO price.

-Shares of burger chain Habit Restaurants Inc (HABT.O) more than doubled in their trading debut last month.
+Shares of burger chain Habit Restaurants Inc more than doubled in their trading debut last month.

 Reuters reported exclusively in August that Shake Shack had hired lead managers for an IPO.